Why Do I Keep Waking Up at 4 am When I’m Still Tired?

 Environmental and Lifestyle Factors

 Sometimes early morning waking has less to do with what’s happening inside your mind or body and more to do with what’s happening around you.
-The sleep environment and daily habits you barely think about can quietly influence whether you stay asleep or wake during the early hours of the night.
+Light, temperature shifts, subtle noise, alcohol, late meals, and evening routines can all quietly influence whether you stay asleep or wake during the early hours of the night.

 Why It’s Hard to Fall Back Asleep